 Here are some reasons why South Park hasn’t gotten bad:

-Most TV shows usually give the each of the main cast a one dimentional personality.
+Most TV shows usually give the each of the main cast a dimensional personality.
 Take The Simpsons as an example.
 When push comes to shove, most of the characters have a very simple personality.
-Homer is an idiotic gluton, Bart’s a trouble maker, Lisa’s the smart one, the list goes on.
-However, with South Park, most of the character’s personality’s feel less cliché.
-And even if the are, it’s a lost more subtle.
-Stan has the most common sense but can still be ignorant at times, Kyle is usually first to take action in a situation even if it can go to far, and Cartman is an outright terrible person but is presented in such an overexaderated way that we all still find him hilarious.
-Even Kenny, the character who’s main gimmick is that he dies in almost every episode, still comes off as relatable at times.
+Homer is an idiotic glutton, Bart’s a trouble maker, Lisa’s the smart one, the list goes on.
+However, with South Park, most of the characters’ personalities feel less cliché.
+And even if the are, it’s more subtle.
+Stan has the most common sense but can still be ignorant at times, Kyle is usually first to take action in a situation even if it can go too far, and Cartman is an outright terrible person but is presented in such an over-exaggerated way that we still find him hilarious.
+Even Kenny, the character whose main gimmick is that he dies in almost every episode, still comes off as relatable at times.
 And that’s only the main cast.
 South Park is full of characters who almost always feel relatable.

-In conclusion, we may never have a clear idea of why South Park still remains popular and loved.
-These are just a few theories why.
+We may never have a clear idea of why South Park remains popular.
 In the end, South Park still remains a beloved show.
 And judging by its success, it probably will stay that way for a long time.